 The Faculty Board has established designated time periods for writing special examinations.
 For fall term courses, this period is the second week of February.
 For winter term courses this period is the last full week of July.
 If a student who has been granted special examination privileges fails to write the examination without adequate notice of inability to write on the scheduled date, a grade of F shall be recorded for the examination.
 No further deferral of special examination privileges will be granted in respect to that attempt of the course.
-The adequacy of the notice and of the reasons given for inability to write the examination privileges, the examination or compassionate grounds that support the need for special examination privileges, then a further deferral of the special examination privileges would be granted by the Committee upon written request from the student.
+The adequacy of the notice and of the reasons given for inability to write the exam are matters for the Committee to decide.
+If the failure to give adequate notice is justified by the underlying medical, personal or compassionate grounds that support the need for special examination privileges, then a further deferral of the special examination privileges would be granted by the Committee upon written request from the student.
 As a general rule, if the Committee grants a further deferral, such exams will be deferred to the next official or designated examination period.
 If the student fails to write special examination privileges after two deferrals, the student may be required by the Committee to withdraw from the course without academic penalty.